The Sunshine Act: Disclosure Requirements Under the Patient Protection and Affordable Care Act

 Contracts for clinical trials, however, are typically between the manufacturer and a Clinical Research Organization (CRO) or other similar entity.
 The government has made it clear that research payments made to Covered Recipients, whether made directly to the Covered Recipient or indirectly through CROs, Site Management Organizations (SMOs) or clinical trial sites, must be reported under the federal law.
 Furthermore, we are required to report the names, addresses, specialties and National Provider Identifier (NPI) and state license numbers of all Principal Investigators (PIs) involved in such research, so long as the PI meets the definition of Covered Recipient (e.g., is a physician).

-- Q9 How will Shionogi ensure that data being reported is accurate?
+Q9 How will Shionogi ensure that data being reported are accurate?

 The Act requires the reporting of any payment or transfer of value to a Covered Recipient that is $10 or more.
 In addition, when the cumulative value of all the transfers to a particular Covered Recipient exceeds $100 in a calendar year, all transfers must be reported even if the dollar value of each transfer is less than $10.
 Interactions or engagements between Shionogi and Covered Recipients that do not include a payment or transfer of value require no disclosures.

 If you do not want your data to be disclosed as required under the Sunshine provisions, you must avoid accepting payments or other transfers of value from Shionogi that are within the reporting scope.
 If this is your intent, please communicate the same to your Shionogi representative.

 Note on Speaker Programs: If you attend a Shionogi speaker program, you may choose not to receive Shionogi’s in-kind benefits at the program (e.g., meals).
 If you choose to opt out of receiving these benefits, you must not consume any food or drink at the program.
 Please inform the Shionogi representative at the program if it is your intention to opt out.